Cherreads

 It was open.

-She was asleep — sideways across the bed in the way she slept when she had stayed up too late and hadn't bothered to get properly under the covers.
-The paint jars were on the floor beside the wall, lids on, brushes soaking in a jar of cloudy water.
-She had been working for hours.
+She was asleep — sideways across the bed, still in her clothes, covers untouched.
+The paint jars were on the floor by the wall, lids on, brushes soaking in cloudy water.
+She'd been working for hours.

 He looked at the wall.

-She had covered the upper half.
-From the ceiling down to about chest height, the wall was filled — not with a single image but with a landscape, the way her paintings always began, a compression of space and light and shape that resolved into specifics only when you stepped back and let your eyes find the pattern.
+She'd covered the top half.
+From the ceiling down to about chest height, the wall was full — not one image but a landscape, the way her paintings always started, a layered compression of space and light and shape that only resolved into specifics when you stepped back and let your eyes find the pattern.

 He stepped back.

 The development.
 Their street.
-The fountain at the entrance, painted in the compressed, slightly tilted perspective that was specifically Mia's way of understanding space.
+The fountain at the entrance, painted in the compressed, slightly tilted perspective that was specifically Mia's way of seeing space.
 The ornamental trees.
 The perimeter wall in the distance.
-The houses of Wren Court arranged in their neat half-circle.
+The houses of Wren Court in their neat half-circle.

 His eye moved across it, finding details.
 A figure at a window.
 A car in a driveway.
-The gate, slightly ajar.
+The gate, slightly open.

-And then, in the center of the wall, larger than everything else around it, commanding the space the way certain things commanded space — not by size alone but by a quality that size was only part of:
+And then, in the center of the wall — larger than everything around it, commanding the space not just by size but by something that size was only part of:

 A figure.

 Tall.
 Dark.
-The clothing it wore was resolved enough to read as real, as specific, as belonging to a particular person in a particular time — but the face was not resolved.
-The face was a blank.
-Not unfinished — not the blankness of a painter who had not yet decided what feature to add next — but deliberately, carefully, specifically blank.
-As though the face was the one thing that was not safe to render.
+The clothes it wore were detailed enough to read as real, as belonging to a specific person in a specific time.
+But the face wasn't there.
+Not unfinished — not the blankness of a painter who hasn't decided yet.
+Deliberately, carefully blank.
+As if the face was the one thing that wasn't safe to paint.

-The figure stood at the center of the painted street and looked out of the painting.
+The figure stood in the center of the street and looked out of the wall.

-Ren stood in his sister's doorway and looked at the figure she had painted in the dark of their first night — in a house they had occupied for less than twelve hours, in a development she had never seen before yesterday.
+Ren stood in his sister's doorway and looked at the figure she had painted in the dark of their first night — in a house they'd been in for less than twelve hours, in a development she'd never seen before yesterday.

-He was about to turn away when he noticed it.
+He was about to leave when he noticed it.

-Mia painted with a consistent light source — she had done this since she was small, the light always falling from the same direction in every painting, upper left, the way she had been taught and never unlearned.
-Every shadow in the painting fell accordingly.
+Mia painted with a consistent light source — always had, since she was small.
+Light from the upper left, the way she'd been taught and never unlearned.
+Every shadow in the painting fell from it.
 The trees.
 The houses.
 The fountain.
-All of it internally consistent, all of it lit from the same invisible sun in the upper left corner of the wall.
+All of it consistent.
+All of it lit by the same invisible sun.

 Not dramatically wrong.
 Not obviously wrong.
 Just slightly off.
 A few degrees.
-As though the figure was being lit by something that was not the same light source as everything else in the painting.
-As though it existed in a slightly different world than the street it stood in.
+As if the figure was being lit by something separate from everything else in the painting.
+As if it existed in a slightly different world than the street it stood in.

 Ren looked at it for another moment.

-Then he went downstairs and put the kettle on, because it was morning and someone needed to make tea, and that was what you did.
+Then he went downstairs and put the kettle on, because it was morning and someone needed to make tea, and that's what you did.

-He would not say anything about the wall for a long time.
+He wouldn't say anything about the wall for a long time.

-Some things needed to be carried quietly until you understood the shape of them well enough to put them down.
+Some things needed to be carried quietly until you understood the shape of them well enough to set them down.

 He was thirteen years old and he had known this his entire life.